 - Shop at Aldi first – saves $30-50/week on a standard grocery shop

-- Use Myki money (not pass) if you work hybrid – only pay when you travel
+- Use Myki money if you work hybrid – only pay when you travel

 - Compare energy plans quarterly – new estates often have solar-ready homes that slash bills

-- Share house if single – saves $-33/week vs living alone
+- Share house if single – can be cheaper than living alone once bills are split

-- Avoid shopping centre impulse spending – set a weekly dining/entertainment budget and stick to it
+- Avoid shopping centre impulse spending – set a weekly dining and entertainment budget and stick to it

 Budget data compiled from ABS household expenditure surveys, local rental listings (Domain, realestate.com.au), and utility comparison sites.
 Updated April 2026.
 Individual circumstances vary.